Ernst Friedrich von Liphart: Saint Petersburg

 In 1886 Liphart moved to Saint Petersburg, where he was a successful artist, painting a portrait of Tsar Nicholas II, as well as decorating the curtain and ceiling of the theatre of the Moika Palace and several imperial palaces.
 Liphart also took on more unusual requests, including the menu for the Tsar's coronation in 1896 and then painting 100 figures on a piano, telling the story of Orpheus.
 The piano was a present from the Tsar to Empress Alexandra Feodorovna.

 Ernst's father died in Florence in 1904.
 After his death his art collection was moved back to Estonia, where it was combined with his family's collection at Raadi Manor.
-Liphart's home was still in Russia, where he taught at the Drawing School of the Imperial Society for the Encouragement of the Arts in Saint Petersburg in the 1890s, where his students included Eugene Lanceray. under Jan Tsionglinsky and Liphart.
+Liphart's home was still in Russia, where he taught at the Drawing School of the Imperial Society for the Encouragement of the Arts in Saint Petersburg in the 1890s, where his students included Eugene Lanceray. under Jan Ciągliński and Liphart.

 Liphart was appointed to several Russian learned societies and he became the curator of paintings at the Hermitage Museum in 1906.
 He held the position until 1929.
 Liphart continued his father's interest in Leonardo da Vinci.
 Liphart arranged for the museum to purchase Madonna and Child with Flowers, which he had correctly attributed to da Vinci, from the Benois family.
 Liphart also notably identified the painting Saint Peter and Saint Paul to be by El Greco.

 The Liphart art collection that had been at the family residence was moved after the Russian Revolution.
 The collection appeared first in a sale in Copenhagen in 1920.
 Raadi Manor was used by the Estonian National Museum in 1922–1924 after the manor came under the management of the University of Tartu.
 The graphic art collection created by the Liphart family came into the possession of Tartu University in the 1920s.
 The university's art museum still has the collection, which includes examples of Japanese woodcuts as well as noted prints by Albrecht Dürer and William Hogarth.

 In 1921 he was evicted from his house and his daughter was executed for harbouring a White Army officer.
 Before he died, Liphart wrote a novel and a play.